Analucar/Analucar/README.md

 I was born in Braga, Portugal where I live and study.
 I've always been curious about computers and technology the reason why I've decided to study **Software Engineering** at [University of Minho](https://www.uminho.pt/PT).

-:mortar_board: Currently I'm studying for my master's degree in Software Engineering at University of Minho.
+:mortar_board: Currently I'm studying for my masters degree in Encryption and Information Security and Knowledge engineering at University of Minho.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ana-lu%C3%ADsa-carneiro-a41b01222/)